Easy Lower Back Yoga for Beginners

 Gentle Yoga Poses for Lower Back Pain for Beginners

-These six poses are perfect for lower back yoga for newbies seeking relief.
+Let’s explore these back pain yoga poses that are ideal for beginners.
 Each targets specific muscles like the erector spinae (along the spine) or glutes.
-Color indicators show their purpose:
+These icons show each pose’s intent:

-• Gray: Breath/Focus Pose – Calms the mind.
+• 🧘 Breath/Focus Pose – Calms the mind.

-• Yellow: Intro-Level Stretch – Gentle flexibility boost.
+• 🌤️ Intro-Level Stretch – Gentle flexibility boost.

-• Green: Active Release/Stretch – Strengthens and releases.
+• 💪 Active Release/Stretch – Strengthens and releases.

-• Red: Skip for Acute Pain – Avoid if injured (none here).
+• ⛔ Skip for Acute Pain – Avoid if injured (none here).

 Pose Purpose Target Muscles Difficulty